 Many people look forward to summer – a little lighter work schedule, less traffic, a long-anticipated trip, longer days, outdoor entertainment.
 But if you’re experiencing cancer, you may not feel like you get a “summer break.”
-Chemo treatments, radiation therapy schedules, and monitoring don’t stop between June and August.
-Adding to the uncertainty is the rise in COVID-19 cases in some locations.
+Hormone therapy, chemotherapy infusions, radiation therapy schedules, and monitoring don’t stop between June and August.
 Keeping this in mind, you can still enjoy many of your favorite summer activities and make the season special with a little awareness and advance planning.

 If you’re typically someone who likes to ride the wave of spontaneity with summer activities, you may want to do yourself a favor and become a planner this year.
 Cancer tends to derail our day-to-day life, but setting up and maintaining a schedule will help you regain a sense of control over your life, and ultimately, your summer.

 And while COVID-19 may not be as ever-present as in recent years, it’s still something to be aware of, especially if you are older or immunocompromised, or are visiting someone who is.
 Talk to your doctor about whether a COVID-19 vaccine booster would be recommended, and ask about your risk for severe disease, should you become infected.
 Know when your upcoming important medical appointments are, and consider planning any travel or larger gatherings for after those key dates so you don’t miss an appointment in case of a positive COVID test.
 Similarly, consider the potential for travel delays.
 If possible, allow yourself an extra day on either end of a trip to recover, or for flexibility in case a flight is delayed.

-Let’s be honest, having cancer while dealing with summer heat is rough, and 2023 is bringing record high temperatures to many communities around the globe.
+Having cancer while dealing with summer heat is rough, and 2023 is bringing record high temperatures to many communities around the globe.
 If you’re experiencing hot flashes while on hormone therapy, your usual strategies, such as layered clothing, may not be bringing relief.
 The obvious cheat to this issue is to crank up the A/C, but that may not be a solution for everyone.

 Keep the kids busy